-Research findings presented in Table 8 indicate that 42.0% of the primary respondents got free meals from the schools where they taught as a form of motivation to perform.
+Research findings presented in Table 4.3 indicate that 42.0% of the primary respondents got free meals from the schools where they taught as a form of motivation to perform.
 A further 30.0% got free accommodation for their families while 9.0% got transport allowance.
 However, 18.0% of the respondents indicated that they got none of these motivators; indicating that their morale to perform may have been affected.
 The issues of accommodation and meals were also mentioned in one of the focus group discussion.
-One of the Chairpersons for School Management Committee (SMC) Mr Okoboi James said, our teachers are provided with average accommodation facilities, given breakfast during break time as well as lunch when resources allow.
+One of the Chairpersons for School Management Committee (SMC) said:

+-..Our teachers are provided with average accommodation facilities, given breakfast during break time as well as lunch when resources allow.
 Even when there is a problem or a function with one of the teachers, the school and the staff usually come in to assist.

-This implies that non monetary motivators were available in some schools in kameke county although not all teachers had access to them in the respective schools they taught.
-According to one SMC member, availability of non monetary motivators depended on the size of the school with regard to pupil's enrollment as well as performance of pupils at Primary Leaving Examinations (PLE).
+This implies that non monetary motivators were available in some schools in Nabwigulu subcounty although not all teachers had access to them in the respective schools they taught.
+According to one SMC member, availability of non monetary motivators depended on the size of the school with regard to pupil enrollment s well as performance of pupils at Primary Leaving Examinations (PLE).